Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Discussion

-Recent studies on scattering in nonlinear MHD turbulence, especially in the case with a negligible mean field, found that scattering by ``sharp bends of magnetic field lines" \citep{Lemoine:2023sxw} can result in large-pitch-angle scattering \citep[e.g.,][]{Kempski:2023ikw, Zhang:2024evq} and locally efficient acceleration \citep{Bresci_2022, lemoine2025}.
-Acceleration dominated by scattering is expected to lead to an isotropic pitch angle distribution, and acceleration by TTD preferentially increases the parallel momentum of particles \citep[e.g.,][]{Brunetti:2007zp, Huang_2024}.
-Under the condition of our simulation, the anisotropic distribution of accelerated particles concentrated at large pitch angles suggests the dominance of mirror acceleration.
+{ (1) Scattering acceleration (Type I): } Via the gyroresonant scattering, if the scattering is sufficiently efficient, particles can gain energy from the wave motions in turbulence \citep{Jokipii_1966,Schlickeiser_2002}.
+Recent studies on scattering in MHD turbulence, especially in the case with a negligible mean field, find that scattering by ``sharp bends of magnetic field lines" \citep{Lemoine:2023sxw} can result in large-pitch-angle scattering \citep[e.g.,][]{Kempski:2023ikw,Zhang:2024evq} and locally efficient scattering acceleration \citep{Bresci_2022,lemoine2025}.
+However, the pitch angle isotropization expected for efficient scattering acceleration cannot explain the anisotropic pitch angle distribution of energetic particles seen in this work and previously in e.g., \cite{Comisso:2019frj,Comisso:2021isw, Comisso:2024iyx,Pezzi:2021bvc}.

+(2) TTD and gradient-B drift acceleration (Type I): In both mechanisms, particles gain energy from compressible wave motions via reflection by the longitudinal magnetic field gradients \citep[e.g.,][]{Fermi_1949,Brunetti:2007zp, Demidem:2019jzn,Huang_2024}.
+We note that the term ``mirror acceleration" used in some literature in fact refers to the TTD \citep[e.g.,][]{Vega:2024pkx}.
+The gradient-B drift acceleration has important applications to shock and reconnection acceleration \citep{Sonnerup_1969,Xu_2022,Xu_2023}.
+It usually requires the drift motion to be slower than the gyromotion, i.e., a particle's orbit intersects the magnetic field gradient many times, and $J_1$ is conserved \citep{Drury_1983,Kirk_1989}.
+Both TTD and gradient-B drift acceleration increase $p_\|$.
+Consequently, the longitudinal mirroring condition would soon be violated by the acceleration itself, and thus the acceleration cannot be self-sustained.
+The accelerated particles would also escape along the magnetic field and cannot be spatially confined to undergo repeated acceleration toward higher energies.

+(3) Curvature drift acceleration (Type I): Particles following a curved moving field line can gain energy from its turbulent motion \citep{Fermi_1954}.
+The curvature drift acceleration increases $p_\|$.
+It usually requires the drift motion to be slower than the gyromotion, and $J_1$ is conserved.
+High curvature is usually found to correlate and co-locate with weak magnetic fields \citep[e.g.,][]{Yang_2019}.
+Therefore, the curvature drift acceleration is expected to primarily occur in the weak-field regions and the reconnection regions in turbulence.
+We also note that the guiding-center framework for analyzing the curvature drift acceleration \citep[see, e.g.,][]{Sebastian:2025dex} does not apply to the acceleration of energetic particles that we focus on here.
+They experience a fast variation of the magnetic field and $J_1$ within one gyro-orbit.

+{(4) Betatron acceleration (Type II):} As a Type II mechanism, betatron acceleration is due to the temporal variations of magnetic field strengths.
+In nonrelativistic turbulence, it is formulated under the consideration of fast particle gyrations in a slowly varying magnetic field with $J_1$ conserved.
+An increase in $p_\perp$ is thus linked with a decrease in $r_L$.
+The process is reversible.
+If the varying magnetic field has a constant averaged value, the particle energy also remains constant on average \citep{Ginzburg_1964}.